Doctor and nurse discussing the differences between ketamine and esketamine with their patient

 Ketamine is an anesthetic used mainly in veterinary medicine.
 It was first approved as a human anesthetic in 1970, and it has been studied extensively ever since then.
 It’s a dissociative drug, meaning it creates a trance-like feeling and can significantly distort one’s perceptions of sight, sound, and touch.

 In recent years, ketamine has gained popularity as a treatment for depression.
 It works by blocking NMDA receptors in the brain, which allows for increased serotonin levels and other neurotransmitters known to improve mood.
 Studies have also shown that ketamine can increase the generation of new brain cells—neurogenesis—contributing to its anti-depressive effects.
-Because of its unique properties, ketamine is now being explored as a potential new therapy for other mental health concerns such as anxiety and PTSD.
+Because of its unique properties, ketamine is now being explored as a potential new therapy for other mental health concerns such as anxiety and PTSD

 If you’re surprised to hear about ketamine being used in clinical settings, it may be because of its reputation as a recreational drug.
-It’s become popular in the club scene for its hallucinogenic effects, although it’s important to note that taking ketamine recreationally can be incredibly dangerous and even deadly when misused.
+It has become popular in the club scene for its hallucinogenic effects, although it’s important to note that taking ketamine recreationally can be incredibly dangerous and even deadly when misused.

-How is Ketamine Administered?
+How is Ketamine administered?

 During each dose, patients may experience side effects such as dizziness, disorientation, confusion, or anxiety.
 It’s important to note that these side effects usually do not last long and do not require any action on the part of the patient.
 Ketamine can also be used in conjunction with other treatments such as psychotherapy, depending on what best suits each individual’s needs.

-Is Ketamine FDA Approved for Depression?
+Is Ketamine FDA approved for depression?

 As of 2023, Ketamine is not currently FDA-approved for depression, but it is being studied extensively.
 There’s only one ketamine-based medication that’s been approved by the FDA: esketamine.